Kellegram/Ghostrunner_faq/README.md

 ## How do I use the new always available "Instant restart"?
 In settings, ensure the option "Instant restart" is set to "On".
 If you wish to rebind the key, it's the same entry as for Quick restart on death, there is no new entry for this functionality.

+## Save File Location
+- Windows
+`%LOCALAPPDATA%\Ghostrunner\Saved\`

+- Steam Play (Linux)
+  `<steamfolder>/steamapps/compatdata/1139900/pfx/drive_c/users/steamuser/Local Settings/Application Data/Ghosteamuser/Local Settings/Application Data/Ghostrunner/Saved/SaveGames`

-## How do I show the Speedometer?
+## How do I show the Speedometer and death counter in LiveSplit?

-There is a Speedometer and Death Counter built into the LiveSplit .asl.

 You can activate it by:
 1. Right clicking LiveSplit then
 2. Edit Splits